London's Poverty Profile is divided into five themes:

 Migration to and from London

 Net migration plays a relatively small role in explaining the increase in population seen in London over the last decade.
-In fact, net migration reduced the overall population of London by more 23,120 in 2016/17, as more people left London than moved to London.
+Other indicators on London's Poverty Profile show that the fact that there are far more births than deaths in London each year (over 70,500 more births than deaths in 2019) is the main contributor to London’s increasing population.
+In fact, net migration reduced the overall population of London by more 23,120 in 2016/17 and 16,583 in 2018/19, as more people left London than moved to London.

 Net migration into London from the rest of the UK and overseas has fallen from nearly 50,000 people a year in 2014/15 to under 10,000 in 2017/18.
 This is mostly the result of more people moving from London to the rest of the UK and fewer people coming to London from abroad.